SalladShooter/phyal/README.md

     app.run('0.0.0.0', 5000)
 ```

-Now you can code away using VIAL in your route.
+Now you can code away using PHYAL in your route.

 ___

 ### Syntax

-VIAL components go hand in hand with HTML elements but are written in the Python programming language.
+PHYAL components go hand in hand with HTML elements but are written in the Python programming language.

 You can use an element by setting up an advised `html_content` list ->
 ```py